 The city’s committee has six members who are appointed by the Mayor and confirmed by the Governing Body.
 Members serve two-year terms.

-Regular meetings are not held; however, meetings are convened when a complaint is filed with the city.
+Regular Fair Housing Committee meetings are not held; however, meetings are convened when a complaint is filed with the city.

 The public is welcome to attend the public meetings.
-Contact Judy Paulette, supervisor of neighborhood services, at 913-895-6339 for more information.
+Contact Neighborhood Services Supervisor Judy Paulette, at 913-895-6339 for more information.